 Basics of mutual fund trading

 Mutual funds are professionally managed portfolios that pool money from multiple investors to buy shares of stocks, bonds, or other securities.
-The minimum initial investment for most mutual funds ranges from $1,000 to $10,000 but there are no investment minimums for additional purchases.
+Most mutual funds require a minimum initial investment, although there is an increasing proliferation of no minimum required investment funds.

 When you buy or redeem a mutual fund, you are transacting directly with the fund, whereas with ETFs and stocks, you are trading on the secondary market.
 Unlike stocks and ETFs, mutual funds trade only once per day, after the markets close at 4 p.m.
 ET.
 If you enter a trade to buy or sell shares of a mutual fund, your trade will be executed at the next available net asset value, which is calculated after the market closes and typically posted by 6 p.m.
 ET.
 This price may be higher or lower than the previous day's closing NAV.

 Some equity and bond funds settle on the next business day, while other funds may take up to 3 business days to settle.
 If you exchange shares of one fund for another fund within the same fund family, the trade will usually settle on the next business day.